2015-16 Spotlight Series: ‘Roots of Resilience’

 That’s especially true this year, as PLU’s 2015-16 Spotlight Series focuses on Roots of Resilience, based on a quote popularized by Martin Luther King Jr. and inspired by Martin Luther: “Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree.”
 Dozens of campus events, ranging from a one-man play about a brother’s death from AIDS to February’s Wang Center Symposium, will examine the personal and big-picture capacity to withstand and overcome the stress and devastation related to trauma.

-“There is building interest in understanding the conditions that make it possible for individuals, communities, organizations, institutions and organisms to overcome adversity,” said Tamara Williams, Professor of Hispanic Studies and Executive Director of the Wang Center for Global Education.
+“There is building interest in understanding the conditions that make it possible for individuals, communities, organizations, institutions and organisms to overcome adversity,” said Tamara Williams, Professor of Hispanic Studies and Executive Director of the Wang Center for Global and Community Engaged Education.
 “While varied, the events and programs that will be featured as part of the series will be asking the question, implicitly or explicitly: ‘What are the common elements that appear to contribute to resilience?’”

 ‘My Brother Kissed Mark Zuckerberg’